hmcts/ccd-docker/README.md

 ## Setting up environment variables
 Environment variables for CCD Data Store API and CCD Definition Store API can be done by executing the following script.
-The script works for both Windows and Mac platforms.

 Windows : `./bin/set_environment_variables.sh`

 Mac : `source ./bin/set_environment_variables.sh`

-To persist the environment variables in Mac, copy the contents of ./bash_profile.copy file into ~/.bash_profile.
+To persist the environment variables in Mac, copy the contents of `env_variables_all.txt` file into ~/.bash_profile.

- This environment variables are stored in the following files:

- `./bin/env_data_store.txt`

- `./bin/env_definition_store.txt`
+A prefix 'export' will be required for each of environment variable.

 ## Using CCD

 Once the containers are running, CCD's frontend can be accessed at [http://localhost:3451](http://localhost:3451).

-However, 5 more steps are required to correctly configure SIDAM and CCD before it can be used:
+However, 6 more steps are required to correctly configure SIDAM and CCD before it can be used:

 ### 1. Configure Oauth2 Client of CCD Gateway on SIDAM